-Originally named Circle of Tapawingo, Circle Camps began in 2002 at Camp Tapawingo in Sweden, Maine.
+Originally named Circle of Tapawingo, Circle Camps began in 2002 at Camp Tapawingo in Sweden, Maine as a place to support bereaved children.
 For 10 years, the program enjoyed consistent growth in camper numbers and recognition throughout the New England region.
 In 2012, inspired by the proven success of the Circle of Tapawingo program, the Board of Directors voted to change the organization's name to Circle Camps for Grieving Children with the goal of serving more young girls.
 The 2019 Circle programs are Circle of Tapawingo in Sweden, Maine, Circle of EKC in Morgantown, West Virginia and Circle Leaders In Training (LIT) in Morgantown, WV.

 Campers live in bunks with trained, volunteer counselors and participate in a unique schedule combining traditional camp activities and age-appropriate grief activities.
 Under the guidance of licensed professionals, the Circle week offers several structured opportunities for campers to share and rework their stories of loss.
 Equally important to the Circle program are the spontaneous conversations – in the bunks, on walks down to the lake, during rest hour – that help campers feel supported and connected to each other.

 Circle Camps is a 501(c)(3) organization incorporated in 2002 in the Commonwealth of Pennsylvania Circle Camps is also registered as a foreign non-profit organization in 2020 in the State of Georgia